Kronuz/Xapiand/docs/_posts/2018-04-25-xapiand-0-6-1-released.md

 categories: [release]
 ---

-A lot of optimizations.
+A lot of optimizations and quite a few improvements and bug fixes since last release.

+**BREAKING CHANGE**: A problem with generated terms in geospatial fields will require reindexing documents using such geospatial fields.

 Xapiand is now using a whole new threadpool with lock-free queue for improved performance.

-*BREAKING CHANGE* A problem with generated terms in geospatial fields will require reindexing documents using such geospatial fields.

 Restore command is now indexing documents in parallel using multiple threads which yields better performance while bulk indexing.